 7. When compiling related directories or items, each region and each department (unit) is required to be strictly based on laws, regulations, and policy documents of the Party Central Commission and State Council; widely solicit opinions from the market entities, industry associations and chambers of commerce, legal service bodies, experts and scholars, and the societal public in that area or department; send a copy of the directory to the National Development and Reform Commission and People's Bank of China within 5 working days of completing the compilation; and disclose them on the "Credit China" website and the portal websites of relevant departments (units) or local people's governments.

-9. This directory, in principle is to be updated annually.
+9. In principle, this directory is to be updated annually.
 Where laws, regulations, or policy documents of the Party Central Committee and State Council make new provisions on the scope of inclusion for Public Credit Information, those provisions are controlling.
 Updates of Central government departments' (units') Public Credit Information items and local supplemental directories of Public Credit Information, are to be carried out with reference to the requirements above.